marioGarciaLopez/software-services-ocs-inventory/README.md

  - Install the OCS-Agent by unzipping the downloaded file to a local directory.
  - Unzip the Microsoft tools PSTools to a local directory.
  - Unzip the windows packager to a local directory and execute the exe file.
 In the popup isntallation window, indicate the local directory where PSTools has been unzipped previously.
 After the initial configuration, close the windows packager.
  - Download the content of this repository and unzip it in the user directory [ex: c:\Users\mario.garcia].
-There should be a folder named 'provision', a file named 'vagrantfile' and a bat extension file named 'install.bat'.
+There should be a folder named 'provision' and a file named 'Vagrantfile'.
+ - Edit Vagrantfile and change the IP for the fixed IP address (Line 42)
  - Execute CMD command or open a windows terminal.
- - Execute the bat extension file and waint until VBox configuration is finished.
  - Type 'vagrant up' and wait until VBox configuration is finished.

 # Execute VM